-There are more than 4,500 banks in the US, and 30–40 of them made themselves a name partnering with tech companies.
+There are more than 4,500 banks in the US, and 30–40 of them have made themselves a name by partnering with tech companies.
 For several reasons, these banks tend to be smaller institutions (think <500 employees and <$10b in deposits).
-They would call Freelance Genius a program manager.
+They would refer to Freelance Genius as a program manager.
 Program managers are simply companies that the bank certifies to be white-label distributors of the bank’s services (accounts, cards, payments, lending etc.).

 Being able to find the right sponsor bank is harder than you think.
-Banks differ in critical areas that tech companies barely know how to ask about.
-Here are important examples:
+Banks differ in critical areas that tech companies simply aren’t educated enough to know to ask about.
+Here are some important examples:

-- Terms: it’ll take you about 5 weeks of conversations to discover that most banks will offer you a flat 0% interest on accounts, even if the current fed rate is at 1%+.
+- Terms: it’ll take you about five weeks of conversations to discover that most banks will offer you a flat 0% interest on accounts, even if the current fed rate is at 1%+.

 - Compliance: the bank’s business development people aren’t qualified to tell you what set of personal data and documents you’ll need to ask your end-customers to provide when they open an account.
 It’s only the bank’s compliance team that would inspect your plan months after you’ve signed and (very likely) tell you that you need to ask for extra heavy documentation, causing you to pay a “conversion tax” that you wouldn’t have to pay with other banks.
 You won’t know until it’s too late.

-You’ll likely need to talk to 10 banks before you identify one or two good candidates (at Unit, we’ve met precisely 50 banks before making our decisions).
-Let’s try to explain what goes into building on top of a bank.
+You’ll likely need to talk to at least 10 banks before you identify one or two good candidates (at Unit, we’ve met precisely 50 banks before making our decisions).
+Now let’s try to explain what goes into building on top of a bank.

 Option 1: Bank

-To become a program manager on top of any bank, you’ll have to master and build in two very demanding fronts: tech and compliance.
+To become a program manager on top of any bank, you’ll have to master and build on two very demanding fronts: tech and compliance.
 Let’s break it all down.